Manage Files

 The selected file opens in Imaris in Surpass.

 If this button is greyed out / inaccessible, it could be that either Imaris is not installed on the system, or a version has been uninstalled.
 Running the Imaris installer and selecting "Repair" should resolve the issue.
+Please ensure the image you wish to open in Imaris is the current image on your display.

 Export